Welcome to EverMore So

 I once planned to be a poet, regardless of practicality.
 I imagined couch surfing, sleeping on benches, collecting human experience like sea glass for my magnum opus.
 In practice, I shared a bunk bed with my little sister, dodging student loan calls and clinging to the hope that meaning would reveal itself.

 The next few years were murky as I tried on different roles, searching for a fit.
 My college advisor suggested McDonald’s.
-My family suggested minimum wage childcare.
+My family suggested childcare.
 My friends, newly minted business school grads, mocked my English degree.
 At 23, I felt profoundly behind.
 And no one tells you how lonely that can feel when your identity hasn’t yet caught up to your ambition.

 We’re all asked, “What do you want to be when you grow up?”
 Rarely are we asked, “Who do you want to become?”